“Good morning, Henri,” Dr. Cooper said.

 “How do you do it?
 Buy the gifts and everything I mean.”

 “Through the year, I gather stuff people throw away and clean, mend, or fix it.
-Some things from the trash can be sold for a little money, by recycling or selling at the flea market across town or at the second-hand shops.
+Some things from the trash can be sold for a little money at the flea market across town or at second-hand shops.
 I keep only a little of the money for what Lincoln and I need.
-With the rest, I buy toys that are nearly new or ones that I can fix, as well as clothes that are nearly new and wash them in the public bathroom on Central Avenue.”
+With the rest, I buy toys that are nearly new or ones that I can fix, as well as clothes that are nearly new, and I wash them in the public bathroom on Central Avenue.”

 “Why do you do it?”